MarkLaVenia/rockr/README.md

 > (Attempts at) British spelling are in honour of Nick Moberly (Exeter,
 > UK), whose @nickmoberly Twitter polls were the motivation for and
-> contributing source data used in the illustrative example.
+> contributing data used in the illustrative example.

 <br>